Pico-Fox/Pico-Fox/README.md

 ## Languages I speak

 I speak German and English.
-I can read cyrillic, but am not able to translate most Russian words.
+I can read Cyrillic, but am not able to translate most Russian words.

 ## Langauges I use for my projects